stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

 You can also set explicit values by editing properties of the transform component of an entity in the **Property grid**.

-For more information about how to use the viewport, visit [Viewport](../game-studio/dedicated-editors/scene-editor/viewport.md).
+For more information about how to use the Viewport, visit [Viewport](../game-studio/dedicated-editors/scene-editor/viewport.md).

 ## Editing entities